stuart-james/8x8_popup_resizer/README.md

 ## Description

-This is a Chrome extension to resize the 8x8 popup window for the 8x8 Salesforce integration.
+This is a Chrome extension to resize the 8x8 popup window for the 8x8 Salesforce integration for CNYCN Salesforce users.

 ## Installation